Categories

 Why running is good for your health

-Mental benefits – why running is good for your mental health
+Why running is good for your mental health

-Running provides a huge range of mental and emotional benefits.
-Heard of the runners high?
-This is thanks to the chemical endorphins running will set off in your body.
-You will find that you have a confidence boost and may find anxiety and depression reducing.
+You may find that you have a confidence boost and many runners find their anxiety and depression reduces as they get out and about.
 Running can also really help you develop a positive sense of self.
-By setting goals and achieving them you will really help your own wellbeing and confidence.
+By setting running goals and achieving them you build your own well-being and confidence.
+Running is a great way to see just what your body can achieve which is a great confidence boost.

 Why running is good for your health phyiscally